 1. Blind Cat Rescue

 Blind Cat Rescue was founded in 2005 to house blind cats who were going to be put down by their shelters.
-In 2011, the founders — a mother and daughter team — expanded their efforts to create a second shelter for Leukemia positive (FELV-positive) and Feline Immunodeficiency Virus (FIV-positive) cats.
+In 2011, the founders — a mother and daughter team — expanded their efforts to create a second shelter for leukemia positive (FELV-positive) and feline immunodeficiency virus (FIVopens in a new tab-positive) cats.
 They currently care for over 60 cats in cage-free, no-kill shelters.

 2. Feeding Pets of the Homeless

 Feeding Pets of the Homeless is a national nonprofit that helps people experiencing homelessness access food and emergency healthcare for their beloved pets.
-The organization provides pet food donation sites, wellness clinics, and pet crates, so that people can keep their pets by their side, and make sure they stay healthy and happy.
+The organization provides pet food donation sites, wellness clinics, and pet cratesopens in a new tab, so people can keep their pets by their side and make sure they stay healthy and happy.
 As the website says: “Homeless individuals tell us that their pets offer them unconditional companionship.
 Their pets, just like your pet, offers them comfort, loyalty and love in the form of licks and wagging tails.”